Alberda1612/SQL-CHALLENGE/README.md

 ## Challenge Encountered
 There was a ready-to-work query editor to use as part of the sql challenge.
 However, I encountered a lot of problems with using that online editor.
 I decided to use SQL Server Management Studio.
 The database wasn't readily available on SQL server so a Danny Ma database was created in SQL Server before proceeding with the case study questions.
-A snippet of it is shown in the diagram below; however, the script file is in this repository.
+A snippet of it is shown in the diagram below; however, find the script file here :point_right: https://github.com/Alberda1612/SQL-CHALLENGE/blob/main/danny's_dinner_database.sql

 ![](Dany's_db.JPG)